civican/legisinfo/42-1/bills/C-44/bill_text.md

 ### Section 17

-The **Board** may confirm, vary or rescind the decision made by the Minister under section 12.
-If the **Board** varies the decision, the Minister shall make any payment resulting from the variation.
+The Board may confirm, vary or rescind the decision made by the Minister under section 12.
+If the Board varies the decision, the Minister shall make any payment resulting from the variation.

 ### Section 18

-The **Board shall** send a copy of **its** decision, and the reasons for it, to each party to the appeal **and to the Minister**.
+The Board shall send a copy of its decision, and the reasons for it, to each party to the appeal and to the Minister.

 ### Section 19

-No order may be made to review, prohibit or restrain and no process entered or proceeding taken to question, review, prohibit or restrain in any court — whether by way of injunction, certiorari, prohibition, quo warranto or otherwise — an action of **the Board** under this Act.
+No order may be made to review, prohibit or restrain and no process entered or proceeding taken to question, review, prohibit or restrain in any court — whether by way of injunction, certiorari, prohibition, quo warranto or otherwise — an action of the Board under this Act.

 ### Section 20

-The **Board's** decision is final and **shall** not be questioned or reviewed in any court.
+The Board's decision is final and shall not be questioned or reviewed in any court.

 ### Section 381